Dr. Adam Grabell

 Dr. Adam Grabell’s research focuses on emotion regulation and its relation to cross-diagnostic symptoms of psychopathology in early childhood.
 Dr. Grabell is particularly interested in the fine details of how the emerging emotion regulation system works and which parts of this system aren’t functioning well in young children on the cusp of persistent mood and behavior problems.

-Katie is a second-year graduate student in the Clinical Psychology Ph.D. program.
+Katie is a fourth year graduate student in the Clinical Psychology Ph.D. program.
 She graduated from California State University, Northridge in 2018 with a B.A. in Psychology, where she studied neuropsychology and patterns of cognitive decline in individuals with Alzheimer’s Disease and Mild Cognitive Impairment.
 She later worked at the University of California, Los Angeles (UCLA) where she worked in the ADHD and Development Lab and studied executive functioning and risk-taking behaviors in individuals with ADHD.
 Her research interests lie in early childhood development and different underlying factors that effect mental and physical health outcomes across development.
 In her free time, she enjoys listening to music, watching horror movies, reading books, and going on hikes.